Dow Gold Ratio: How Does Gold Compare to Shares For the Past 100 Years? Where to From Here in 2024?

 See in the 200 year chart above, how the ratio touched the dark green line in the middle of the light green trading range (refer to the blue circles).
 In 1976 the ratio also touched this dark green line before then resuming its downtrend back close to 1.

-Back in 2021 we wondered if the ratio may struggle to get above the red line at 22.5?
-Indeed that has proven to be the case.
-The ratio has instead once again turn down lower.
+Back in 2021 we wondered if the ratio may struggle to get above the 2019 high at 22.5?
+Indeed that proved to be the case.
+The ratio instead once again turned down lower.
 Meaning gold has been outperforming the Dow Jones index/shares since late 2021.
 Back then the media was filled with news of the sharemarket, with Tesla hitting all time highs too.
 We wondered back then if shares may be due for a correction at least.
 That proved to be the case.

-Recently the sharemarket has been a bit stronger.
-However we think that before too long the sharemarket is likely to resume falling.
-And if gold continues to rise as it has done since the bank failures, then that would make now a good time to own gold over stocks/shares, for perhaps the next 10 years.
-Of course shares could still rise in dollar terms from here, especially if central banks implement more currency printing to bail out failing banks.
+Recently the sharemarket has again been very strong.
+However the Dow Jone sindex has dropped sharply in the last few weeks.
+Gold has also dipped from recent all time highs but only slightly in comparison.
+So if this trend of gold outperforming stocks continues then that would make now a good time to own gold over stocks/shares, for perhaps even the next 10 years?
+Of course shares could still rise in dollar terms from here, especially if central banks implement more currency printing to bail out failing banks and falling stock prices.
 But gold could then “rise” more to result in a lower ratio.

 See what gold products are available today: Buy Gold.